SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 When examining a MoorFrog task the user was asked to click on of all the ponds located within the bounding box.
-In order to determine how well the crowd performed a random sample of 100 bounding boxes per year (2005, 2008, 2010) were extracted and manually examined by an operator who was looking for missed ponds.
+In order to determine how well the crowd performed a random sample of 100 bounding boxes per year (2005, 2008, 2010) were extracted and manually examined by an analyst who was looking for missed ponds.
 S

 Some user's disregarded the directions and clicked on ponds outside of the bounding box.
 These clicks were thrown away before performing any analysis.
 Any pond (fracking or otherwise) within the bounding box that was not clicked on at least was once was considered omitted.
-The operator created a new Shapefile containing one point per missed pond.
+The analyst created a new Shapefile containing one point per missed pond.

 The QGIS bug explained and addressed in the `Tadpole Sample Data` section was